kamalgajen/Taskcule/README.md

 SETUP:
 ###############################################################################

-Install Hbase, with or without Hadoop.
+Software Intall:
+node
+npm
+Hadoop (Optional: only required if running Hbase in distributed cluster mode) Hbase

 Properties:
 Copy Constants.js.sample to Constants.js and update the apropriate values

+Configure Hadoop (Optional):
+Configure hadoop appropriately.
+Remember to update the config files and run namenode format.
+NOTE: this step is required only if you want to run Taskcule in distributed mode.

-Hbase:
+Configure Hbase:
+You can run hbase locally or in a hadoop cluster.
+To run hbase locally, just change the hbase.rootdir in hbase-site.xml to a data drive.
+That's the only change that's required.
+Refer to http://hbase.apache.org/book/quickstart.html for further details.
+To run hbase in a distributed, set the hbase.rootdir to your hdfs directory for hbase data, hbase.cluster.distributed to true, hbase.zookeeper.quorum to localhost and hbase.zookeeper.property.dataDir to a hdfs directory for zookeeper files.
+Refer to http://hbase.apache.org/book/standalone_dist.html for further details.

+Start servers:
-If you are using Hadoop, run "bin/start-all.sh" to get all the hadoop related processes started.
-Start the hbase and thrift servers, and create required tables
+If you are using Hadoop, run "bin/start-all.sh" to get all the hadoop related processes started - cd <HADOOP INSTALL DIRECTORY>
+   bin/start_all.sh

+Start the hbase and thrift servers, and create required tables -

     cd <HBASE INSTALL DIRECTORY>
     bin/start-hbase.sh